dcasota/vesxi-on-azure-scripts/README.md

  7. Wait for powerstate deallocated.
 Convert the disks created to managed disks.
     Detach and re-attach the bootable ESXi data disk as os disk.
 Afterwards, boot the ESXi VM.

+ The ESXi kickstart setup and the detach of the .vhdified ISO after ESXi setup, aren't automated yet.

 # ```prepare-disk.sh```
 The bash script configures an attached data disk as ESXi bootable medium.
 It must run on VMware Photon OS.
-You have to enter your location of the ESXi ISO medium.
+And you have to enter your location of the ESXi ISO medium.
 See comments inside the script.
+The script processes following steps:

   1. Configure sshd.
 Use the LocalAdminUser credentials specified in ```create-AzVM-vESXi_usingPhotonOS.ps1``` for ssh login.